gaggioma/BikeFitting/README.md

 - In video analysis, a chart representation display how every angle evolve over the time.
 Furthermore above every chart you can notice a "score" label.
 This score gives an indication of how many samples (in percentage over the total) the angle is inside the threshold.

+### Simulate saddle shift
+Once all landmarks have been found, i tried to simulate the saddle shift (up, down, left and right).
+This simulation has been achieved basically moving hips coordinates in the four directions maintaining fixed the length os others body a arts and intersect them to find the new point.
+The new position has been identified by dashed line.

 ### Find best configuration
 Based on score indicator (explained above), I've tried to find the best position in terms of saddle height and saddle shift, to maximize all the scores.